First Chinese woman walks in space, scripts history | Technology

 - China

-Wang Yaping on Monday became the first Chinese woman astronaut to walk in space as she moved out of the under-construction space station and took part in extravehicular activities for over six hours along with her male colleague Zhai Zhigang, official media here reported.
+Chinese military pilot Wang Yaping scripted history on Monday when she became the country's first woman astronaut to walk in space as she moved out of the under-construction space station and took part in extravehicular activities along with her male colleague, the official media here reported.

 This marks the first spacewalk in Chinese space history involving a woman astronaut, the China Manned Space Agency said in a statement.